idramalab/latex-101/README.md

 - Do not mix present and past tense:
 ```
-We started with this, then we select that
+We started with this, then we select that (wrong!)
 ```

 - Try to avoid passive forms as much as possible: